 I am a certified personal trainer through the National Strength and Conditioning Association (NSCA-CPT), a certified online trainer through the Online Trainer Academy (OTC), and a Certified Speed & Agility Coach through the National Sports Performance Association.

 For over two years I worked at a gym near my hometown in Vermont called Fit 2 Excel.
 There I ran most of our youth classes, as well as many of our adult classes, on top of being a one-on-one personal trainer to people from the ages of 11 to 65.

 Last hockey season (2018-2019), I was the strength coach of the Vermont Lumberjacks junior hockey teams.
-I ran all workouts for both teams in the organization.
+I ran all the workouts for both teams.